 The 411 On Alkaline Water

-With the news of dangerous chemicals in our city’s drinking water in recent years, more people have started to take in interest in the water they use to cook and drink.
+With the news of dangerous chemicals in our city’s drinking water in recent years, more people have started to take an interest in the water they use to cook and drink.
 Millions of consumers drink bottled water, but many have gone further and hydrate with alkaline water.
 You may be one of those people or you’ve seen a bottle on the grocery store shelf or your coworker’s desk.
-Some tout the benefits of drinking alkaline water to help balance the body’s pH level, ease reflux disease, slow the aging process and even starve cancer cells.
+Some tout the benefits of drinking alkaline water to help balance the body’s pH level, ease reflux disease, slow the aging process, and even starve cancer cells.

 If you’ve never heard of alkaline water, read on.
 You may want to pick up a bottle soon.